GSoster/rust/README.md

 - [ ] [Rustlings - 🦀 Small exercises to get you used to reading and writing Rust code!](https://github.com/rust-lang/rustlings)
 - [ ] [Exercism Rus Track](https://exercism.org/tracks/rust/)
 - [ ] [Ultimate Rust crash course](udemy.com/course/ultimate-rust-crash-course/)

+## Annotations

+File structure and naming

+Rust files always end with the *.rs* extension.
+If you’re using more than one word in your filename, the convention is to use an underscore to separate them.
+For example, use *hello_world.rs* rather than helloworld.rs.

+To compile a .rs file into executable execute `rustc filename`: `rustc main.rs`